 “What’s the best Bitcoin book?”

-We often get asked to recommend a good book about Bitcoin, but there is no one book that will help someone understand all of the various aspects of Bitcoin from the design and technology to the game theory, history and economics of it all.
+We often get asked to recommend a good book about Bitcoin or what’s in the FastBitcoins library.
+There is no one book that will help someone understand all of the various aspects of Bitcoin.
+From the design and technology to the game theory, history and economics of it all.

-So whilst this is not an exhaustive list, here are our top 10 books for someone new to Bitcoin.
+Whilst this is not an exhaustive list, here are the top 10 books in the FastBitcoins library for someone new to Bitcoin.

 See the rabbit hole

 This Book Will Save You Time – Misir Mahmudov